lopes/logbook/content/2023-portfolio-tracker.md

   - Average Yield on Cost
   - Allocations by Classes, ~~Subclasses, Dimensions,~~ and Sectors.
 - **Portfolio History:** Chronicles the annual evolution of the portfolio.
 This history proves crucial for assessing whether you're on the right path.
-- **Subcategory Analysis:** Tracks the Unrealized Gain per subcategory regardless the Geoclass.
+- **Subcategory Analysis:** Tracks the Unrealized Gain per subcategory regardless the ~~Geoclass~~ Objective.
 The Subclass is avoided here because it is complementary to Class (which is present) and the lack of space solely.

 I refrained from generating charts with this data, as they tend to impact performance negatively.
 Instead, I found it straightforward to analyze the data through dashboards.
 Each piece of data presented here underwent a cost-benefit analysis to deliver the most valuable insights into portfolio health while minimizing any adverse impact on performance.